Skip to main content

 1. Log in to cPanel.

-• If you are using the Jupiter theme, on the Tools page, in the Domains section, click WP Toolkit:
+2. On the Tools page, in the Domains section, click WP Toolkit:\

 4. Under Choose installation options, customize your site: